NASA moves SpaceX launch to Sunday because of poor weather conditions offshore

 “So there should be no impact on the mission,” he added.
 “I think we’re in good shape, and we’re looking forward to a good launch.”

 Hours later, however, the launch was moved to Sunday after weather forecasters determined that conditions offshore were likely to be too rough to allow the recovery of the vehicle’s booster.
+This booster is particularly important because SpaceX intends to use it for its next flight with astronauts, the Crew-2 mission, now scheduled for the spring of 2021.
+That would mark the first time NASA allowed a flight of crew to launch on a booster that had flown previously.

 Flying humans to space is a risky and difficult endeavor that, as SpaceX President Gwynne Shotwell has said, requires “a million things to go right” for a successful launch, “and only one thing has to go wrong to have a particularly bad day.”